wp-plugins/post-attached-media-downloads/readme.txt

 == Changelog ==

+= 1.1 =
+* Tested with WordPress 3.9
+* Re-ordering download lists by drag and drop
+* Ability to edit download labels

 = 1.0.1 =
-Fix warning output showing on post pages if no files are added
+* Fix warning output showing on post pages if no files are added

 = 1.0.0 =
-Initial release
+* Initial release

 == Upgrade Notice ==

-= 1.0.1 =
-Fix warning notice in error logs when no files are added yet
+Added support for drag and drop re-ordering and label editing.